Welcome Back, CEIE Graduates

 If you graduated with a B.S., you’ll be excited to learn how the undergraduate program has changed.
 We now have a chapter of Chi Epsilon, the civil engineering honors society.
 We’ve launched the most ambitious honors program at GMU to recruit and retain gifted students.
 We’ve kicked off a study abroad program with civil engineering at University College Dublin.
 We’ve expanded the number of minors to complement the B.S.-CIE, including a minor in environmental engineering.
 We’ve created GMU Engineers for International Development: our first project was designing and installing a water storage system for the village of Compone in the Peruvian Andes.
 The ASCE student chapter remains the heart of the CEIE program for many of our undergraduates, and they pour their efforts each year into preparing for and competing in the ASCE Virginias conference steel bridge competition.
 A long overdue undergraduate teaching laboratory is in place at last, made possible with many gifts.
 And our continuing partnership with the Civil Engineering Institute industry advisory body has only become stronger, affirming our connection and commitment to engineering practice.

 Our graduate program continues to offer an accelerated B.S.-M.S. program that allows high-performing students to complete their M.S. with only a year of full-time study beyond their B.S. degrees.
-We introduced a Master of Engineering degree that offers an integrated approach to structural, geotechnical, and construction engineering at the graduate level.
 We’ve revamped our Master of Science curriculum to offer signature programs of study informed by leading practitioners in the region.
-Our Ph.D. program, which was for some years awarded under a School-wide umbrella, is a completely independent CEI degree.
+Our Ph.D. program, which was for some years awarded under a School-wide umbrella, is a completely independent CIE degree.
 New research partnerships are being forged with world class federal laboratories in northern Virginia as we recruit new faculty and expand our research accomplishments.

 Our accomplishments will make you proud of us.
 Thanks for reconnecting!